United States Bicycle Motocross Association: Accusations

 The USBA did used tactics to lure tracks away from the ABA, including track operator Gary Ellis Sr., father of pro racer Gary Ellis Jr., who ran the ABA affiliated River Valley BMX track in Sumner, Washington State.
 This was an unsuccessful attempt to have Ellis transfer his allegiance to the USBA from the ABA.
 The USBA denounced the ABA and warned of its supposed imminent demise without saying how joining the USBA would benefit the track operator and what the USBA could do for BMX as a whole.
 While many ABA track operators remained loyal to the ABA despite its past problems, over 160 left to the USBA, effectively dividing the ABA BMX racing world.

 ABA had many creditors, some of them with substantial funds at risk that may have been involved.
 The Internal Revenue Service (IRS) was cited as a suspect since they had ongoing legal actions against them.
 Indeed, it was pressure from them that made the ABA file Chapter 11 even though the new owners were trying to avoid it.
 IRS agents were on hand observing the 1985 ABA Grand National in Oklahoma.
 It was very clear that they were under investigation.
 The IRS had easy access to the ABA's Bank records.
 Unless they had a court order, bugging a telephone line would be an illegal and unnecessary risk with little to gain.

 In ill-advised move, the new USBA management had business dealings with disgraced promoter Renny Roker.
-This promoter who gained so much respect with his JAG World Championship series held from 1978–1982 lost all that respect with his ill-fated 1983 ESPN Pro Spectacular Series, culminating in the defaulting of the professional racer's winnings in the last race in Burbank, California, including series champion Greg Hill.
+This promoter who gained so much respect with his JAG World Championship series held from 1978 to 1982 lost all that respect with his ill-fated 1983 ESPN Pro Spectacular Series, culminating in the defaulting of the professional racer's winnings in the last race in Burbank, California, including series champion Greg Hill.
 His and other pro racer's checks "bounced" when they attempted to redeem them.
 For that and other infractions had made Renny Roker a pariah in the BMX World.